Would my child benefit from testing?

 It is recommended that children receive a good night of sleep prior to testing and that they have a good breakfast that morning.
 It is a good idea to bring preferred snacks, as there will be breaks throughout the session.

 As a parent, what can I expect to learn from an evaluation?

 A well-designed evaluation can take you from knowing THAT your child is having difficulty in a certain area to knowing WHY.
 This is a vital step, because understanding why your child may be presenting with certain behaviors is essential to addressing and changing them.
 For example, there are a number of reasons why a 10-year-old boy might not want to do his math homework.
-Identifying whether this is the result of a learning disability, attentional deficit, or mood difficulty (to name only a few) will be essential to finding the right intervention.
+Identifying whether this is the result of a learning disability, attentional difficulty, or mood difficulty (to name only a few) will be essential to finding the right intervention.

-Does Dr. Glover accept credit cards?
+Does the practice accept credit cards?

 Yes.
 Master Card, Visa, Discover, and American Express cards are accepted.